markokraemer/OACE/framework.md

 ## Layer Processing General:
-- Each Layer functions as an independent OACE with its own set of abilities.
-- CoT / ToT / Observe+Think+Act in each Layer.
+- The layers act as guardrails to ensure that we follow a systematic problem-solving approach.
+These layers are modular and subject to change.
-- Each layer operates recursively or or up to a specified number of steps to generate a final output.
-It uses its abilities and internal dialogue to facilitate thinking.
-It operates within specified boundaries set by system-level instructions on the procedural general process to execute in each layer.
+- Each layer functions as an independent and autonomous agent with its own set of abilities.
+It operates recursively or up to a specified number of steps to generate a final output that aligns with the layer's purpose.
+The layer uses its abilities and internal dialogue to facilitate thinking.
+It operates within the boundaries set by layer-level instructions and utilizes CoT / ToT / Observe+Think+Act prompting techniques to enhance reasoning abilities within the layer.

-e## Layer Communication
+## Layer Communication
 - Bidirectional communication between each layer
-- Utilizes a Top-to-bottom bus and Bottom-to-top communication bus.
+- Utilizes a Top-to-bottom bus and Bottom-to-top communication.
 - Upon creation of an output, the output and the layer-thread summary are shared in both directions.
-A latest Working Memory is also generated with the latest information.
+Working Memory is also generated with the latest information.
 - For top-to-bottom communication, this serves as an instruction for the next layer to be processed.
 - For bottom-to-top communication, this provides information upon which the upper-layer can, but must not, Act upon and send down instructions again.
+- The user has the ability to interrupt the process at any time by issuing the command "Please scratch all of this and go back to planning" in any layer.
+The current layer will then navigate to the appropriate layer.

+## Definition Layer
+**Description:**
+The Definition Layer serves as the initial phase in the problem-solving process, where the problem is clearly defined, and relevant information is gathered to understand the context fully.
+This layer sets the stage for all subsequent layers by establishing a clear objective, determining a high-level strategy, and defining a clear criterion for completion.
+It ensures that the problem-solving process is aligned with the desired outcome from the very beginning.

+**Input:**
+- Initial Problem Statement: A clear articulation of the problem to be solved.
+- Available Data and Information: Any existing information, data, or context that can help understand the problem better.

+**Output:**
+- A well-defined problem statement that includes specific objectives and goals.
+- A high-level strategy outlining the approach to be taken to solve the problem.
+- A clear definition of done, specifying what completion looks like.

+**Workflow/Processing:**
+1. **Problem Identification:** Clarifying the problem statement to ensure it is well understood.
+2. **Information Gathering:** Collecting all relevant data, information, and context to fully understand the problem and its environment.
+3. **Objective Setting:** Defining specific, measurable, achievable, relevant, and time-bound (SMART) objectives to solve the problem.
+4. **High-Level Strategy Formulation:** Developing a high-level approach or strategy that outlines how the objectives can be achieved.
+5. **Definition of Done:** Establishing clear criteria that define what completion looks like, ensuring that the problem-solving process is goal-oriented and focused.

+This layer ensures that all subsequent actions and decisions are made with a clear understanding of the problem, the desired outcome, and the high-level approach to be taken.
+It lays the foundation for a systematic and structured problem-solving process.

 ## Comprehension Layer
 **Description:**
-The Comprehension Layer is the foundational stage where high-level strategies are formulated to achieve the set objective(s).
-It involves an in-depth analysis of the current environment, meaning existing files & code-snippets and their current state, then devising strategic plans to alter this state to meet the objectives.
-This layer acts as the brain's strategic center, conducting deep investigation and research to establish a strategic direction under contextual consideration.
+The Comprehension Layer is the foundational stage where an in-depth analysis of the current environment, meaning existing files & code-snippets and their current state, then devising strategic plans to alter this state to meet the objectives.
+This layer acts as a comprehension step to understand the Definition of Done and find all the relevant suitable relevant context, conducting deep investigation and research to establish a strategic direction under contextual consideration.

 **Input:**
 - Objective/Goal Definition: A articulation of the desired outcome or goal